Edited by Pat Bitton

 For those who prefer listening to music and watching videos on their computer or stream online, VLC is arguably the most popular option.
 It is an open-source video tool that is easy to use and very reliable.
 More importantly, you can play virtually all types of video and audio files on VLC, and you can use it on a host of platforms such as Mac, Windows, iOS, Android, and even Ubuntu.

 If you want to watch a movie in a foreign language, you can use VLC to add subtitles for better understanding.
 For those who love making videos, you can use VLC for adding subtitles to help viewers gain a better understanding of your content.
+Alternatively, you can use a suitable video converter.

 How to Add VLC Media Player Subtitles